From Isotonic to Lipschitz Regression: A New Interpolative Perspective on Shape-restricted Estimation: Literature Review

+Multivariate applications of shape-restricted methods have been investigated in recent years although a comprehensive understanding of theoretical behaviors is still under development \citep{guntuboyina2018nonparametric}. \cite{han2019isotonic} studied the LSE for the multivariate isotonic regression while \cite{deng2020isotonic} proved that the LSE does not achieve minimax optimal adaptivity for all dimensions.
+Frequentist \citep{han2020limit} and Bayesian \citep{wang2023posterior} estimators have also been developed under coordinate-wise monotonicity constraints.
+The multivariate convex estimators have been studied in \cite{seijo2011nonparametric, han2016multivariate, kur2020convex, kur2022efficient, o2023spectrahedral}.
+Finally, additivity is a common structural assumption in nonparametric regression analysis to overcome the curse of dimensionality.
+In these works, studying shape constraints in conjunction with additivity helps maintain the theoretical properties of univariate shape-restricted methods.
+Some recent developments can be found in the works of \cite{mammen2007additive, chen2016generalized} and \cite{han2018robustness}.

-As outlined earlier, the proposed estimator leverages a decomposition that separates a nonparametric function into shape-restricted and parametric components.
-The concept of decomposing nonparametric regression into parametric components has been previously explored in the field of semiparametric regression.
+As outlined earlier, the proposed estimator leverages a decomposition of a nonparametric function into shape-restricted and parametric components.
+The decomposition of nonparametric functions into a parametric component has been explored in semiparametric regression.
 In particular, the literature has investigated two-stage estimation procedures that aim to improve the initial parametric estimator through nonparametric methods.
-This approach has been adopted to the context of density estimation~\citep{hjort1995nonparametric, hjort1996locally}, regression estimation~\citep{eguchi2003local}, conditional distribution functions~\citep{veraverbeke2014preadjusted}, and additive models \citep{lin2009adaptive}.
+This approach has been adopted to density and regression estimation~\citep{hjort1995nonparametric, hjort1996locally, eguchi2003local}, conditional distribution functions~\citep{veraverbeke2014preadjusted}, and additive models \citep{lin2009adaptive}.
 These methods often exhibit a faster rate of convergence when the initial parametric estimator is correctly specified.
-However, this differs from the notion of local adaptivity in the shape-restricted LSE literature.
-In this case, adaptivity is not automatic and often relies on prior knowledge of the true data-generating distribution to attain a faster convergence rate.
+However, this differs from the adaptivity in the shape-restricted LSE literature, in the sense that adaptivity is \textit{not} automatic and often relies on the correct specification of the true data-generating distribution to attain a faster convergence rate.
+We do not make such an assumption in this article.